 From a calorie perspective, fat delivers about 9 calories per 1 gram .

-“While the majority of food and training plans work by cutting calories overall, an approach that many neglect is counting the macros that form the calories themselves.
+“While the majority of food and training session plans work by cutting calories overall, an approach that many neglect is counting the macros that form the calories themselves.
 It’s a key part of nutrition and weight management that is often overlooked.”

 – Edward Cooper – Deputy Digital Editor at Men’s Health.